DworkinLab/DworkinLab.github.io/currentResearch.md

 ![alt text](/img/research/ptc_three_views.png "genetic variants in the Patched gene influence Drosophila wing shape")

 In addition to this work, we are taking a broad genomics approach.
 Using a panel of Drosophila strains (derived from natural populations) that have been completely resequenced, we have performed genome-wide association mapping (GWAS) for wing shape.
 This has enabled us to identify alleles that contribute to wing shape.
-In collaboration with Dr. David Houle (Florida State University), we have used these findings as a resource to aid in the development of a model of wing development, and combining these with “evolve and resequence” approaches to verify the effects (Pitchers et al. 2019).
+In collaboration with Dr. David Houle (Florida State University), we have used these findings as a resource to aid in the development of a model of wing development, and combining these with “evolve and resequence” approaches to verify the effects (Pitchers et al. 2019, Pelletier et al. 2023).

 ![alt text](/img/research/Pitchers2019_Fig2.png "Similar genetic effects of segregating and induced variants in the Egfr gene on wing shape, from Pitchers et al. 2019")

-## Evolution of sexual dimorphism
+## Sexual selection, and the evolution of sexual dimorphism
 ![alt text](/img/research/Beetle2.jpg "Variation in beetle horns, a sexually dimorphic trait")

 **Excuse the mess, renovating this section**

+## Evolutionary genomics of social behaviour

 ## Evolution of anti-predator behaviour and morphology